EMT/Paramedic - Certificate

 Program Registration Notes

-- All new students must contact and meet with Kerry Weber, Chairperson of CJES or Dave Tinklepaugh, Program Director.
+- All new students must contact and meet with Leigh Martindale, Chairperson of CJES or Dave Tinklepaugh, Program Director.

 - Continuing students need to meet with Dave Tinklepaugh, Program Director prior to course registration.